marcin-chwedczuk/img2h/README.md

 You need JDK 16 or newer to compile and run this application.
 ```
+# This will add module-info to dependencies that are not fully
+# JPMS compliant, like e.g. Guava.
+./build-modularized-version-of-dependencies.sh

 ./mvnw clean package
 ./mvnw javafx:run -pl gui
 ```